fkarg/fkarg.github.io/staged/longtermplans.md

 ## Defining Sub-goals (5-10min)
 Bigger goals tend to have steps.
-They are not just _done_ suddenly, there are steps inbetween that need to be achieved, sometimes in a specific order, before the actual goal can be achieved.
+They are not just _done_ suddenly, there are steps in between that need to be achieved, sometimes in a specific order, before the actual goal can be achieved.
 When you want to do that awesome trip, you need to book the hotel beforehand, you need to check if you need to apply for visas, and buy new hiking shoes if you need some (check your gear).
 These are